Niels Heithuis: Early career (1990s–2010)

-In the 90's, Niels Heithuis worked as a reporter and presenter for the Dutch branch of Classic FM.
-From 2000 he was an investigative reporter for public broadcaster VARA.
+During the 1990s, Heithuis began his broadcasting career as a news reader for Sky Radio, reporter and presenter for the Dutch branch of Classic FM and the national news agency ANP.
+From 2000, he transitioned into investigative journalism, working as an investigative reporter for the public broadcaster VARA.

-Later in the decade he joined the commercial news station BNR Nieuwsradio, where he hosted the political weekend talk show, De Lobby.
-At the same time he was a news reporter for the station covering, inter alia, the murder of Theo van Gogh, the Hofstad terrorist group and the first anniversary of the Haiti earthquake.
-In 2007 he became the presenter of the evening drive time current affairs program On the Move.
-The show broadcast live from the USA during the 2008 elections.
-He left the station in 2011 and continued to be a freelance journalist for radio and television.
+Later that decade, he joined BNR Nieuwsradio for his first tenure.
+During this period, he hosted the political weekend talk show De Lobby.
+As a live news reporter, he covered high-profile national and international events, including the murder of filmmaker Theo van Gogh, the trial of the Hofstad Network terrorist group, and the first anniversary of the Haiti earthquake.
+In 2007, he was appointed main presenter of the evening drive-time current affairs programme On the Move, which broadcast live from the United States during the 2008 presidential elections.
+His work on the show earned him the 2008 Marconi Award.